QR5.7.1 The Simulation Hypothesis

 Next

-QR5.6 Creating Order
+QR5.6 Order And Disorder

 Scientists have often been baffled by the existence of spontaneous order in the universe.
 The laws of thermodynamics seem to dictate the opposite, that nature should inexorably degenerate toward a state of greater disorder, greater entropy.
 Yet all around us we see magnificent structures—galaxies, cells, ecosystems, human beings—that have all somehow managed to assemble themselves.”
-(Strogatz, 2003)
+(Strogatz, 2003).

 QR5.6.1.
 Is Energy Conserved?